Dark Tranquillity: Fiction (2006–2009)

-In 2007, Fiction was released, which in turn, saw a return of Stanne's clean vocals, and the first female guest vocalist since Projector.
-The album also saw writing style that combined the stylings of Projector and Haven, with the more aggressive traits of Character and Damage Done.
+In 2007, Fiction was released, in which Stanne returned to clean vocals.
+It included the first female guest vocalist since Projector.
+The album's writing combined the style of Projector and Haven with the more aggressive traits of Character and Damage Done.
 At this time, Dark Tranquillity toured with The Haunted, Into Eternity, and Scar Symmetry for the North America Metal for the Masses Tour.
-They also toured the UK in early 2008 along with Omnium Gatherum.
+They toured the UK in early 2008 along with Omnium Gatherum.
 They returned to the US during spring 2008 with Arch Enemy.
-On the band's official website they announced that bass guitarist Niklasson left the band in August 2008 for personal reasons with no hard feelings between him and the band.
-On 19 September 2008, the band found a new bassist in Dimension Zero guitarist Daniel Antonsson, who also was a guitarist for Soilwork.
+On the band's official website, they announced that bass guitarist Niklasson amicably left the band in August 2008 for personal reasons.
+On 19 September 2008, the band found a new bassist in Dimension Zero guitarist Daniel Antonsson, who also played guitar for Soilwork.
 On 25 May 2009, reissues of Projector, Haven, and Damage Done were released.

 We Are the Void (2010–2011)

-On 14 October 2009, Dark Tranquillity finished work on their ninth studio album.
-On 26 October 2009, they released a DVD titled Where Death Is Most Alive.
+On 14 October 2009, Dark Tranquillity finished their ninth studio album.
+On 26 October 2009, they released the DVD Where Death Is Most Alive.
 On 30 October 2009, at the release party of the DVD, 333 copies were given away for free of the rare live album The Dying Fragments.
 On 21 December 2009, Dark Tranquillity released the song "Dream Oblivion", and on 14 January 2010, they released the song "At the Point of Ignition", from their ninth album, exclusively on their MySpace page.
-Their ninth album, titled We Are the Void, was released on 1 March 2010 in Europe and 2 March in the US.
-They were also the opening act for a US winter tour that was headlined by Killswitch Engage and joined by The Devil Wears Prada.
+Their ninth album, We Are the Void, was released on 1 March 2010 in Europe and 2 March in the US.
+They opened for a US winter tour headlined by Killswitch Engage and joined by The Devil Wears Prada.

 Dark Tranquillity headlined a North American tour in May–June 2010 with Threat Signal, Mutiny Within and The Absence.
 In February 2011, the band performed live at BITS Pilani Hyderabad Campus in Hyderabad, India.